 If your baby had sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies, consult a pediatrician before introducing cow milk.

-How Should Babies Transition To Whole Milk?
+Should Babies Transition To Whole Milk?

-Weaning is a gradual process that happens over several weeks (4).
+It is a parental choice whether or not to transition to cow milk.
+You might want to try various other beverages and skip cow milk.
+But if you choose to move to cow milk, understand that weaning is a gradual process that happens over several weeks (4).
 Take the following measures when transitioning a baby older than 12 months to whole milk.

 - Replace one feed of formula in a day with whole cow milk.
 You may also consider replacing a feed of breast milk if your baby is mostly breastfed.